omeshashika/omiAI/README.md

 > This base was initially designed to work with [Ollama](https://ollama.com/), but it's compatible with other APIs and was tested with OpenRouter.

+### Features
+1. Fully customizable personality
+2. Flexible configuration
+3. Ollama and (partial) external API support
+4. Response streaming (the response is updated as it's generated) Features that will be implemented:
+1. Context compression (Bot will auto-generate summaries of conversation)
+2. ChatGPT-style memories

 # How to setup
 ## Setting up discord bot
 1. Create the bot itself, if you don't know how to do that, please google it.